Marilyn French

-Marilyn French (née Edwards; November 21, 1929 – May 2, 2009) was an American radical feminist author.
+Marilyn French (née Edwards; November 21, 1929 – May 2, 2009) was an American radical feminist author, most widely known for her second book and first novel, the 1977 work The Women's Room.

 Life

 French was born in Brooklyn to E. Charles Edwards, an engineer, and Isabel Hazz Edwards, a department store clerk.
 In her youth, she was a journalist, writing a neighborhood newsletter.
 She played the piano and dreamed of becoming a composer.
 She received a bachelor's degree from Hofstra University (then Hofstra College) in 1951, in philosophy and English literature.
 Marilyn Edwards married Robert M. French Jr. in 1950 and supported him while he attended law school.
 The couple had two children.
 French also received a master's degree in English from Hofstra, in 1964.
 She divorced Robert French in 1967 and then pursued a doctorate at Harvard University, where she earned a PhD in 1972 on the thesis of The Book as World: James Joyce's Ulysses.

 French was diagnosed with esophageal cancer in 1992.
 This experience was the basis for her book A Season in Hell: A Memoir (1998).
 She survived cancer and later died from heart failure at age 79, on May 2, 2009, in Manhattan.